-The Advanced tab lets you specify additional package settings.
-You can specify the agent display name and description.
-You can also enable the sending of package status events to the Notification Server computer, and specify an alternate download destination for managed computers.

-Table 3-9 Advanced tab settings

-Setting Description Agent display name Identifies the package name to be displayed on the Symantec Management Agent.
-This name can be different than the package name that is specified or the Package tab.
-This setting lets you supply a package name that makes sense to the user.
+Agent display name

+Identifies the package name to be displayed on the Symantec Management Agent.
+This name can be different than the package name that is specified on the Package tab.

+This setting lets you supply a package name that makes sense to the user .
 The name that is specified on the Package tab may make sense only to an administrator.

-Agent display description Lets you supply a package description that tells the user what the package does on the managed computer This description can be different than the package description that is specified on the Package tab.
-Enable verbose reporting of Package Status events Lets you enable the sending of package status events to Notification Server.
+Agent display description

+Lets you supply a package description that tells the user what the package does on the managed computer.
+This description can be different than the package description that is specified on the Package tab.

+Enable verbose reporting of Package Status events

+Lets you enable the sending of package status events to Notification Server.
 Disabling events for the package prevents Symantec Management Agents from sending AeX SWD Package events to Notification Server.

 The Notification Server computer Event Capture settings in the Global Symantec Management Agent Settings policy take precedence to the Enable Verbose Reporting feature.
 Events are sent only if they are enabled in the Global Symantec Management Agent Settings policy.

-The following types of AeX SWD Package events are not sent if package events are disabled: New Package Package Updated Package To Be Removed Package Removed Unable To Check Package Insufficient Disk To Download Package Download CompletePackage Download Blocked
+The following types of AeX SWD Package events are not sent if package events are disabled:

-Table 3-9 Advanced tab settings (continued)
+- New Package

+- Package Updated

+- Package To Be Removed

+- Package Removed

+- Unable To Check Package

+- Insufficient Disk To Download Package

+- Download Complete

+- Package Download Blocked

+destination on client

-Setting Description Use alternate download destination on client If this option is enabled, package files are delivered to managed computers at the specified alternate destination.
+Use alternate download If this option is enabled, package files are delivered to managed computers at the specified alternate destination.

 When the task executes, package files are copied to the new location.

 The Symantec Management Agent never deletes copied package files.
 They are copied each time the task runs.
 Therefore, if the task is running on a recurring schedule, the files are copied repeatedly.
 This process may be useful to ensure that the user of a managed computer does not delete a required file.

-If this option is not enabled, the default location is used: installation_path\Symantec\Symantec Management Agent\Agents\Software\Vanagement\Software\Deliveny\padage_GUID\cache
+If this option is not enabled, the default location is used:

+installation path\Symantec\Symantec Management Agent/Agents/Software/Vanagement/Software/Delivery/package GUID/cache